camunda/camunda-docs-manual/content/user-guide/process-engine/password-policy.md

 **Note:** This only applies to users that are managed within the Camunda engine.
 If you use LDAP for your user management a password policy has no effect on these users.

-# Default Password Policy
+# Built-In Password Policy

-The default password policy that comes with the Camunda engine requires all passwords to meet the following criteria:
+The built-in password policy requires all passwords to meet the following criteria:

+* user data (i.e., user id, first name, last name, email) must not be contained
 * minimum length of 10 characters
 * at least 1 upper case character
 * at least 1 lower case character